The Leipzig Notenspur

 There probably is not another city in the world where you can experience so many interesting historical places relating to music in such an active yet laid-back way.
 And the best way to experience this rich history?
 By bicycle!

-The Leipzig Music Ride leads you to the living and working places of famous musical geniuses.
+The Leipzig Notenrad leads you to the living and working places of famous musical geniuses.
 From St. Thomas Church in the city centre you will cycle through less touristy parts of Leipzig - along rivers, through parks and the Gründerzeit quarter (with architecture dating back to the Wilhelminan era), past mansions, churches, museums and the historical homes of famous composers.
-After 40 kilometres your Leipzig Music Trail will end at the new Gewandhaus.
+After 40 kilometres your Leipzig Notenspur will end at the new Gewandhaus.
 If you would rather a shorter trip in the saddle, you can also opt for an abbreviated tour of 17.5 km.